 Saints and Sinners is for youth 9th through 12th grade.
-We meet Wednesday Nights during the school year from 6:30 p.m. to 8:30 p.m.
 Each meeting focuses on faith, fellowship and fun.
 All high school youth are welcome, as are friends!
 We will announce activities through email and Remind.
 Each year the Remind address changes, so be sure to sign up for the latest announcements.
 See the instructions below to get signed up.

 Every Christian “has a two fold nature,” Luther argued in expounding his doctrine of simul iustus et peccator.
 We are at once body and soul, flesh and spirit, sinner and saint.
 A saint by faith remains a sinner by nature, Luther insisted, and the paradox of good and evil within the same person remains until death.
 This is the people of God, the saints who are saved, despite their sin.

 Monthly Activities: We are putting together some exciting activities for the 2019-20 year.
 Stay tuned as information becomes available.